Jiung-Wen/msdial/README.md

 # MS-DIAL command line tutorial
 The (unofficial) tutorial for running MS-DIAL (v4.80) on Linux cluster (or Mac)

+[Update Nov.
+5, 2022] remove quarantine from all msdial files for the Mac installation.
+Thank you @ethanbass
 [Update May 7, 2022] MS-DIAL installation on a Mac

 ## Download and "install" the MS-DIAL Console app on Linux